chakanamunayki/MUNAYKI-Project-2025/cursorrules/booking-optimization-todo.md

 4. ~~Extract the AdditionalParticipantsStep component~~ (Completed)
 5. ~~Extract the PaymentInfoStep component next~~ (Completed)
 6. ~~Complete the refactoring of the MultiBookingForm to use the new components~~ (Completed)
+7. ~~Implement form validation with react-hook-form~~ (Completed)
-7. Test thoroughly before moving to the next phase
+8. ~~Test thoroughly before moving to the next phase~~ (Completed)
+9. Fix Next.js warnings about params.locale usage
+10. Implement form state persistence between sessions
+11. Add retry logic for failed API calls
+12. Improve loading states with better visual indicators

 ## Completed Work
 1. Authentication Flow Optimization (March 2024)